pkardas/notes/books/nlp-book.md

 Because of characteristics of human conversations it is difficult to build dialogue systems that can carry on natural conversations.

-Chatbots - simplest form of dialogue systems.
+Chatbots - the simplest form of dialogue systems.
 Chatbots have 3 categories:

-- rule based chatbots - for example ELIZA based on psychological research, cerated in 1966, the most important chatbot.
+- rule based chatbots - for example ELIZA based on psychological research, created in 1966, the most important chatbot.
   Few years later PARRY was created - this chatbot had model of its own mental state (fear, anger, ...) - first known system to pass the Turing test (1972) - psychiatrists couldn't distinguish text transcripts of interviews with PARRY from transcripts of interviews with real paranoids (!!!)